adbjesus/moco-abm/README.md

-# Multi-Objective Combinatorial Optimization - Anytime Behavior Model (moco-abm)
+# Multi-Objective Combinatorial Optimization - Anytime Behavior Model (moco_abm)

 This software provides both a binary and a library (see note) for an anytime behavior model of multi-objective combinatorial optimization algorithms that, at each iteration, collect an efficient solution that maximizes the hypervolume contribution.
 It is assumed that all objective functions are to be maximized.